-When searching for placement and graduate opportunities, it can be tempting to only apply to companies that you are already familiar with.
+When searching for placement/internship and graduate opportunities, it can be tempting to only apply to companies that you are already familiar with.
 These are likely to be the large, global organisations – the household names and the well-known brands.

 The problem with this approach is that, while there are many advantages to working for big employers, there are just as many benefits to working for small or medium-sized companies (also known as SMEs) that you perhaps might not have heard of.
 Being brand-conscious restricts your job search, and your access to some fantastic opportunities.

 On the other hand, some students decide that they would prefer to work for a small, local company over a large, global organisation and limit their job search accordingly.

 I’m going to explain why we at Gradcracker think it’s important to keep an open mind when choosing which companies you’d like to work for, and, by extension, which opportunities to apply to.

 What companies can I expect to find on Gradcracker?

 Companies on Gradcracker come in all shapes and sizes, and we ensure that they all operate on a level playing field by giving them equal space on their Company Hub to advertise their opportunities.
 We do this because we believe that each company is equally relevant to our student audience, regardless of size – and here’s why.

 As I’ve mentioned, there are many advantages to working for both large organisations and SMEs – but there is also more overlap between the two than you might expect.

 Something Gradcracker often hears from students who are set on working for an SME, is that they are reluctant to apply to larger companies because they fear they’ll be ‘a small fish in a big pond’.
 But we know, having spoken to employers from the likes of Atkins to Siemens, that large organisations are often organised into small, close-knit teams.
 This enables them to maintain a ‘family feel’ and provide graduates with the time and attention necessary for their development.
 (They aren’t called graduate development programmes for nothing!).